GLWine/ECU-Bombyx/README.md

 # ECU documentation for Bombyx mori
-Environmental control unit design for Bombyx mori
+Thesis on the Design and use of the environmental control unit for Bombyx mori

 # License
 This program is free software: you can redistribute it and/or modify